ufrisk/pcileech-fpga/ScreamerM2/readme.md

 Capabilities:
 =================
-* Retrieve memory from the target system over USB3 up to 150MB/s.
+* Retrieve memory from the target system over USB3/USB-C in excess of 190MB/s.
 * Access all memory of target system without the need for kernel module (KMD) unless protected with VT-d/IOMMU.
 * Enumerate/Probe accessible memory at >1GB/s.
 * Raw PCIe Transaction Layer Packet (TLP) access.